brainlife/app-cortex-mapping-images/README.md

 ## Output

-The main output of this App is contain a PNG image of the input.
+The main output of this App is contain a folder containing jpg images of lateral and medial views of cortex mapped data.

 #### Product.json